 A Trump EPA Won't Just Not Regulate Greenhouse Gas Emissions, It Will Work to Make it Impossible for Any EPA to Regulate Them

 It's not at all surprising that this proposal aims to cut any EPA program focused on dealing with climate change.
-Nor is it shocking to read lines that sound like they were lifted from an early aughts climate denial blog swimming in Tea Party memes, like this gem: “Mischaracterizing the state of our environment generally and the actual harms reasonably attributable to climate change specifically is a favored tool that the Left uses to scare the American public into accepting their ineffective, liberty-crushing regulations, diminished private property rights, and exorbitant costs."
+Nor is it shocking that the chapter on the National Oceanic and Atmospheric Agency (NOAA) suggests getting rid of the Atmospheric part altogether, and effectively shutting NOAA down apart from a few bits and bobs tucked into other agencies.
+Lines that sound like they were lifted from an early aughts climate denial blog swimming in Tea Party memes are common too, like this gem: “Mischaracterizing the state of our environment generally and the actual harms reasonably attributable to climate change specifically is a favored tool that the Left uses to scare the American public into accepting their ineffective, liberty-crushing regulations, diminished private property rights, and exorbitant costs."

 Where Project 2025 takes things a step further than one might expect is in its proposals to hamstring any future efforts to curb greenhouse gas emissions, too.